 If you’re looking for a way to make it Halloween-specific, include a local pumpkin farm in your daily outing.

-This is the 8th year of this local tradition and it’s only gotten grander and more exciting each year.
+This local tradition just keeps getting grander and more exciting each year.

 Hosted in the Chinatown neighborhood of Honolulu, Hallowbaloo is an inexpensive music and arts festival for the whole family.

 It’s unquestionably the biggest costume party in all of Oahu!
 Celebrate Halloween like a real native with a visit to this popular event.

 Getting In: Admission to Hallowbaloo is separately ticketed and is not included with the Go Oahu® Card.
 For more information and to purchase tickets, please visit the event website.

 91-1440 Farrington Highway, Kapolei

 Weekends in October